sassoftware/viya4-orders-cli/README.md

   1. default

-Base64 encode the OAuth client ID and client secret that serve as your API credentials and define them as environment variables.
-You can also add them to your config file as values for `clientCredentialsId` and `clientCredentialsSecret`, respectively.
+Base64 encode the OAuth client ID and client secret that serve as your API credentials and define them as environment variables `clientCredentialsId` and `clientCredentialsSecret`, respectively.
+Alternatively, you can define them in your config file.

 If you want to use a config file, create it.
 The default file is `$HOME/.viya4-orders-cli`.
 The config file must be in [YAML](https://yaml.org/) format, or else its file name must